- Emergency Doctors

 Linda Elliott, LVT

-When not at AEC, Lynn can be found at home with her husband Tim and their eight children on the last dairy farm in Saco.
+When not at PVESC, Lynn can be found at home with her husband, Tim, their eight children and grandchildren on their farm in Saco.
 She also has no spare time.Next Bio >

 Marguerite Bowman, LVT